Skip to main content

 • sam:deployments:create - Create deployments

-• sam:deployments:read - Read deployments
+• sam:deployments:read - Read/view deployments

 • sam:deployments:update - Update deployments